MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

 1. Review the activity log to gain a better understanding of other activities performed by the user.
-Look at the IP address they are logged in from and the device details.
+Look at the IP address they're logged in from and the device details.
 1. Contact your Power BI team or Information Protection team to understand the guidelines for sharing reports internally and externally.

 ### Suspicious Power BI report sharing

-Activities indicating that a user shared a Power BI report that may contain sensitive information identified using NLP to analyze the metadata of the report.
+Activities indicating that a user shared a Power BI report that might contain sensitive information identified using NLP to analyze the metadata of the report.
 The report was either shared with an external email address, published to the web, or a snapshot was delivered to an externally subscribed email address.
 This can indicate an attempted breach of your organization.

 **TP**, **B-TP**, or **FP**?